valantic/vue-template/package.md

   > eslint
 - [eslint-plugin-vue](https://www.npmjs.com/package/eslint-plugin-vue) - Official ESLint plugin for Vue.js
   > eslint
-- [faker](https://www.npmjs.com/package/faker) - Generate massive amounts of fake data in the browser and node.js.
+- [@faker-js/faker](https://www.npmjs.com/package/@faker-js/faker) - Generate massive amounts of fake (but realistic) data for testing and development.
   > development environment, mock data
 - [file-loader](https://www.npmjs.com/package/file-loader) - The file-loader resolves import/require() on a file into a url and emits the file into the output directory.
   > webpack